igrishaev/farseer/README.md

   (jetty/start-server config))
 ~~~

-Once you have the client, perform request with the `client/call` function.
+Once you have the client, make a request with the `client/call` function.
 It
 accepts the client, method, and optional parameters.

 ~~~clojure